MFA admission requirements

 Portfolio and Supporting Documents

-The portfolio portion of your MFA application includes examples of your work, statement of intent and Curriculum Vitae.
+The portfolio portion of your MFA application includes examples of your work, statement of intent, cover letter, Curriculum Vitae (CV), and 2 references.

 Portfolio